camunda/camunda-docs/docs/components/modeler/desktop-modeler/flags/flags.md

 }
 ```

-New diagrams created in Desktop Modeler will use configured version instead of the latest stable.
+New diagrams created in Desktop Modeler will use the configured version instead of the latest stable version.